BPHL-Molecular/Daytona_HAV_VPB/README.md

 # Daytona_HAV_VPB

+## Introduction
 A pipeline for comprehensive sequence analyses of Hepatitis A Virus (HAV) based on VP1-P2B junction region.
-# Daytona_HAV
-## Introduction

-This pipeline can perform species detection and phylogeny analysis of Heptatits A virus (HAV).
+The pipeline can perform species detection, SNP calling, and genotyping based on phylogeny of HAV.
 Illumina paired-end sequencing data are required for the pipeline.
 The phylogenetic relationship is built based on SNP sequences.
-17 HAV samples from NCBI are used as references to analyze phylogenetic relationship of the test samples.
+30 HAV genotype samples from Doyle's paper (https://doi.org/10.1093/infdis/jiaf127) are used as references to analyze phylogenetic relationship and genotype of the test samples.

+### Daytona_HAV vs Daytona_HAV_VPB
+Daytona_HAV can be used to analyze any HAV sequencing data, while Daytona_HAV_VPB can only be used to analyze the data from VP1-P2B junction region sequencing.

 ## Prerequisites
 Nextflow is needed.
 The details of installation can be found at https://github.com/nextflow-io/nextflow.
 For HiPerGator users, its installation is not needed.